 3.10 Our advisors.
 We may disclose your personal data to our insurers and/or professional advisers to take professional advice and manage legal disputes.

 3.11 Disclosures designated by you.
-We may disclose your personal data to third parties designated by you, such as other users of the Site to whom you show public information such as user-submitted content data, or between parents and childcare providers.
+We may disclose your personal data to third parties designated by you, such as other users of the Site to whom you show public information such as user-submitted content data, or between parents and childcare providers or information relating to our childcare providers which we disclose to providers of certain benefits offered through us.

 3.12 Our service providers.
 We may disclose personal data to our service providers or subcontractors in connection with the uses we’ve described above.
 For example, we may disclose: